denismm/mystical_ps/README.md

 There are three types of rings in Mystical:
 * executable arrays, written in {} in ps, are represented with simple circular borders on the inside and outside of the ring, with a star of some sort inside.
 The start/end point is marked by a symbol based on the "work complete" symbol from alchemy.
 * non-executable arrays, written in [] in ps, are the same but without the star.
-The start/end point is marked simply.
+The start/end point is marked with a simple triangle.
 * dictionaries, written in << >> in ps, are polygons with a double outer border and a single inner border.
 The start/end point is marked the same as the array.

 xarray example array example dict example